Soohan-Kim/factor-models-portfolio-selection/README.md

 - File: factor_model_analysis.ipynb

-- Description: This project analyzes a constantly changing 700+ equities universe through the lens of fundamental factor signals.
+- Description: This project analyzes an constantly changing 700+ equities universe through the lens of fundamental factor signals.

 - Notes: project done as part of Algorithmic Trading and Quantitative Strategies course at NYU Courant